tfvieira/deep-learning/projects/diabetes/readme.md

 ## Train a first classifier
 - Use SciKit-Learn Logistic Regression classifier.
+- Split the dataset into 80% (for training) and 20% for testing.
+- Use 10 fold cross validation method.

 ## Train a second classifier
 1. Use Neural Networks with Tensorflow with a Logistic Regression mindset.